 In 2018, FIUGA funded the first visiting female pelvic physical therapist to teach in Ghana, both at Korle Bu Teaching Hospital in Accra and Komfo Anoykye Teaching Hospital in Kumasi.
 During the two-week visit, the medical students, residents, physical therapists, FPMRS fellows as well as the faculty members were exposed to the concept of female pelvic floor PT.
 This was considered to be an eye-opening experience for them.
 FIUGA is committed to supporting and expanding these vital and much needed programs.

-Currently, we are initiating a 50 remote lecture series in which urogynecologists throughout the world will be sending lecture videos to the Ghanaian faculty, fellows, and residents.
-This lecture series, covering key issues in FPMRS, will also be made available through the “IUGA Academy” to all members of IUGA for teaching worldwide.
+In addition, FIUGA is providing to the Ghanaian faculty, fellows and residents a remote lecture series comprised of 50 video lectures contributed from expert urogynecologists throughout the world.
+This lecture series, covering key issues in FPMRS, will also be made available through the IUGA Academy to all members of IUGA for teaching worldwide.